How to Lose That Last 10 Pounds

 5. No snacking between meals

 Why?
 Well, this goes back to insulin spikes.
-You want to avoid triggering insulin as much as you can because insulin blocks fat burning.
+You want to avoid triggering insulin as much as you can because insulin blocks the burning of fat.
 So you don’t want to snack and bump up that insulin again.

 If you’ve been craving some of the foods you typically have as snacks, like nuts and cheese, have them at one of your meals, not between them.